-This soup is inspired by Panera’s Butternut Squash soup.
+This butternut squash ginger soup is inspired by Panera’s Autumn Squash soup.
 I’m in love with it.
 The addition of ginger really kicks it up a notch.
 There’s something incredibly satisfying about soup when its frigid outside.

 For me the snow amplifies the joy of being warm, sitting by the fire in a ginormo robe, shoveling down banana bread in between sips of hot coffee.
 Matt has many embarrassing pictures of me, mouth wide open, about to cram something amazing into my pie hole.

 Eight years later I still enjoy the snow most for the warmth of it.

 It turns out this warm butternut squash, carrot and ginger soup tastes that much better when your fingers are frozen solid from creating a killer snowman.
 If you’re like me and you enjoy the frigid weather best for the things that warm you up, this soup is for you.
 Bonus: the house smells like fall while the vegetables are roasting.

 Let’s do this.
 A couple helpful tips when making this roasted butternut squash soup:

 This recipe is a little involved.
 If involved recipes make you cringe (trust me, I feel you) and easy recipes make you sing, a couple ways to make it simpler would be to:

 - Buy precut squash.
 No peeling, no dicing, no problem!

 - Buy baby carrots.
 No need to peel, and super easy to cut up.